murilovidal/testProject/README.md

 # README

-Test project with Postgres database.
+# Exercise Project with Postgres database

+Using:
+* Ruby 2.5.8
+* Rails 6.0.3.4